-Fostering Futures is a home and community-based therapeutic program designed to stabilize children at risk for placement disruption.
+Fostering Futures is a home and community-based therapeutic program designed to stabilize children at risk for placement disruption, and who live in the City of St. Louis or St. Louis County.
 While working with a therapist, behavioral support specialist and/or parent educator, children and their caregivers are able to work through behavioral disruptions that could otherwise lead to the child being removed from their academic or home placement.

 Every household faces unique family dynamics and challenges between children and parents.
 But in a foster home environment, these everyday stresses may be in addition to existing trauma or behavioral difficulties.